bernie-skipole/indi/docs/source/usage/functions.rst

 You will still need indiserver to be running first - either started in another terminal, or as a service.
-On running this script ( with python3 webclient.py ) in a terminal, connect your browser to localhost:8000 to view the web pages.
+On running this script in a terminal, connect your browser to localhost:8000 to view the web pages.

+The __main__.py script in the indiredis package is very similar to the above example with the addition of accepting the blob_folder as a script argument.